-Being a housewife or stay at home mom puts you in one of the most controversial professions today.
+Being a housewife or stay at home mom – or as I prefer to call it, being a professional housewife – puts you in one of the most controversial professions today.
 Society’s views of us fluctuate so wildly it’s impossible to keep up.
 On one hand we are valuable members of society who are strengthening family ties.
-On the other we are old fashioned and outdated, possibly lazy, responsible for thwarting the efforts of women who work outside the home and insulting the memory of those who worked so hard to obtain equal rights for women.
+On the other we are old fashioned and outdated.
+There are those who hold us responsible for thwarting the efforts of women who work outside the home and insulting the memory of those who worked so hard to obtain equal rights for women.

-Some people might even take issue with my use of the word ‘profession’.
+Some people might even take issue with my use of the word ‘professional’.
 I have long argued that being a housewife or stay at home mom is a career in itself, and that we are professional housewives.
-I even went so far as to buy the URL ProfessionalHousewife.com over ten years ago (it still points to this website).
+I even went so far as to buy the URL ProfessionalHousewife.com over seventeen years ago (it still points to this website).
 I wrote and posted the first draft of this article on my original website around that same time.
-Sadly not much has changed in the ensuing years and the words I wrote then are still very pertinent today.
+Sadly not much has changed in the ensuing years and the words I wrote then are still very pertinent.

-I’ll say it again.
 Housewives and stay at home moms are professionals, just as much as anyone who works outside the home.
-Creative problem solving, multi-tasking, advanced project management and diplomacy are only a few of the skills these careers require.
+Creative problem solving, multi-tasking, advanced project management and diplomacy are only a few of the skills a professional housewife requires.
 On any given day we are required to be project managers, diplomats, childcare workers, nurses, psychologists, chefs, chauffeurs, interior designers, party planners, financial managers, social secretaries, electricians, repair people and change management experts, often all before lunchtime.

-It’s not surprising that even The Chancellor of the Exchequer has a skewed view of what being a housewife or stay at home mom really entails.
 We don’t see many real housewives in the media, which has embraced a version of the housewife who is wealthy, spoiled and self-centred.
 My particular bête noire is the “Real Housewives” television series.
 This ironically unreal version of housewives bears no resemblance to day to day life for most of us.
-While we have been very blessed and my husband’s hard work has provided us with an abundant lifestyle I only dreamed of back in the early days of our marriage, I have absolutely never lived or behaved as those women do.
-My husband has always taken pains to point out that it’s a team effort, maintaining that without what I have done to support our family from home, he could not have achieved what he has in his career.
+While we have been very blessed and my husband’s hard work has provided us with an abundant lifestyle I only dreamed of back in the early days of our marriage, I have absolutely never behaved as those women do.

-Anyone who thinks a housewife or stay at home mom isn’t doing something worthwhile with her time is quite simply wrong.
-Making a home and raising the next generation full time should be lauded, not criticized.
+Making a home and/or raising the next generation full time should be lauded, not criticized.
 It’s time for a change in attitude within society, government and especially amongst ourselves and other women.
-The equal rights we women fought so hard for were intended to include a woman’s right to be respected regardless of her choice of career.
+The equal rights we women fought so hard for were intended to include a woman’s right to be choose her own career.
 Being a housewife or stay at home mom is definitely a career – unpaid, messy and challenging – but a professional career nonetheless.